 WDCQ-TV Channel 19 and WUCX-FM 90.1, serve more than 1.2 million potential viewers and listeners on a daily basis.
 Quality Public Broadcasting has won numerous state and national award over the past years for its local documentaries Sawdust and Shanty Boys, Vanishing Voices and the Saginaw Bay Symphony Orchestra’s 70th Anniversary Concert.

 Delta College Corporate Services (DCCS)

 Delta College Corporate Services is a world leader in developing, delivering and administering training solutions for the diverse performance and productivity needs for local, national and international businesses.
 TrainingIndustry.com named Corporate Services to its prestigious list of the nation’s "Top 20" providers for business training solutions for the sixth consecutive year.

 LifeLong Learning classes allow you to pursue interests, grow in your career and meet professional requirements, or simply learn something new.
 These non-credit classes are from four to 15 weeks.

-Michigan Small Business & Technology Development Center (region 5)- located on the Delta College campus, managed counseling, training and research activities in 2009 for more than 1,157 clients, resulting in capital formation of $12.6 million and the creation of 42 new businesses and 155 new jobs..
+Michigan Small Business Development Center (Great Lakes Bay Region) - located on the Delta College campus, managed counseling, training and research activities in 2009 for more than 1,157 clients, resulting in capital formation of $12.6 million and the creation of 42 new businesses and 155 new jobs..